tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

  The behavior of ``tahoe cp``, like the regular UNIX ``/bin/cp``, is subtly different depending upon the exact form of the arguments.
 In particular:

-* trailing slashes indicate directories, but are not required
+* Trailing slashes indicate directories, but are not required.
-* if the target object does not already exist:
+* If the target object does not already exist:
-  * and if the source is a single file, it will be copied into the target
+  * and if the source is a single file, it will be copied into the target;
-  * otherwise, the target will be created as a directory
+  * otherwise, the target will be created as a directory.
-* if there are multiple sources, the target must be a directory
+* If there are multiple sources, the target must be a directory.
-* if the target is a pre-existing file, the source must be a single file
+* If the target is a pre-existing file, the source must be a single file.
-* if the target is a directory, each source must be a named file, a named directory, or an unnamed directory.
+* If the target is a directory, each source must be a named file, a named directory, or an unnamed directory.
 It is not possible to copy an unnamed file (e.g. a raw filecap) into a directory, as there is no way to know what the new file should be named.